Pari (2018 Indian film): Critical response

-Positive reviews gave a definite praise for Anushka's performance and praised the makers for doing a movie on this genre.

-While Renuka Vyavahare of TOI called it “Anushka’s strongest work as an actor-producer so far”, she also went on to add that, “Pari has the ability to redefine the genre as it’s refreshingly different, atmospheric and moody”.

-Rajeev Masand of News18 gave the film a rating of 2 out of 5 saying that, "Pari, co-produced by and starring Anushka Sharma, is a competently made film that’s rich in atmospherics.”, but he went onto conclude that “Pari doesn’t come together in a coherent, satisfying way.
+Positive reviews gave definite praise for Anushka's performance and praised the makers for making a movie in this genre.
+While Renuka Vyavahare of TOI called it "Anushka's strongest work as an actor-producer so far", she also went on to add that, "Pari has the ability to redefine the genre as it's refreshingly different, atmospheric and moody".
+Rajeev Masand of News18 gave the film a rating of 2 out of 5 saying that, "Pari, co-produced by and starring Anushka Sharma, is a competently made film that's rich in atmospherics", but he went onto conclude that "Pari doesn't come together in a coherent, satisfying way.
 What starts out interestingly, ends in a mess."

-Rohit Bhatnagar of Deccan Chronicle stated: “Pari is a delightful treat to those who are fond of horror flicks.
-And stop complaining that Bollywood doesn't produce good horror films!”

-Koimoi reviewed Pari as “one of the best to come out of this genre”.
-As a last word they added: “Hollywood, please take out the notepad and write down the stuff from Pari on how to make a non-clichéd horror film.
-Surely one of the best in this genre & a must watch for the fans.
-Producer Anushka Sharma needs a special mention to make this possible” and rated the film 3.5 out of 5.
-Gulf news gave the movie 3 stars out of 5 and wrote that “Anushka Sharma’s horror film is a world apart from other ghoulish Bollywood offerings, and that’s a good thing”.
+Rohit Bhatnagar of Deccan Chronicle stated: "Pari is a delightful treat to those who are fond of horror flicks.
+And stop complaining that Bollywood doesn't produce good horror films!"
+Koimoi reviewed Pari as "one of the best to come out of this genre".
+As a last word, they added: "Hollywood, please take out the notepad and write down the stuff from Pari on how to make a non-clichéd horror film.
+Surely one of the best in this genre & a must-watch for the fans.
+Producer Anushka Sharma needs a special mention to make this possible" and rated the film 3.5 out of 5.
+Gulf news gave the movie 3 stars out of 5 and wrote that "Anushka Sharma's horror film is a world apart from other ghoulish Bollywood offerings, and that's a good thing".

 Rohit Vats of Hindustan Times gave the film a rating of 1 out of 5 and said that, "Anushka Sharma's film Pari is a confusing tale of ghosts, ghouls, djinns and forced legitimacy.
-Pari appears puzzled as if they don't know how to end what they started.
-With 136-minute screen time, Pari doesn't head anywhere."
+Pari appears puzzled, as if they don't know how to end what they started.
+With 136 minutes of screen time, Pari doesn't head anywhere."
 Lakshana N Palat of India Today gave the film a rating of 2 out of 5 saying that, "The story of Pari is submerged under irrelevant scenes, jump scares, and the desperate need to fall into the horror-film category.
 It's a shame, because the storyline was actually quite a unique and interesting one."
 Shubhra Gupta of The Indian Express gave the film a rating of 1 out of 5 and concluded her review by saying that, "Anushka Sharma plays Rukhsana with a great deal of bloody enthusiasm.
 You cannot accuse her of not trying hard, but the film is so poorly-written, and so scatter-brained that nothing can rescue it."
 Saibal Chatterjee of NDTV said about the film that, "It lacks the narrative consistency that its in-your-face methods needed in order to be truly effective.
 In the end, the makers of Pari try way too hard.
 The outcome is an extended blur that leaves you dazed but totally unimpressed." and gave the film a rating of 2 out of 5.